Gajanan Maharaj: Shri Sant Gajanan Maharaj Sansthan

-In the presence of Gajanan Maharaj, Shri Sant Gajanan Maharaj Sansthan, a body of 12 trustees was formed on 12 September 1908 to commemorate the holy place which Maharaj had hinted Ya Jagi Rahil Re (It will be at this place) about his place and day for Samadhi.
+In the presence of Gajanan Maharaj, Shri Sant Gajanan Maharaj Sansthan, a body of 12 trustees, was formed on 12 September 1908 to commemorate the holy place that Maharaj had hinted at with Ya Jagi Rahil Re (It will be at this place) about his place and day for Samadhi.
 Shri Gajanan Maharaj Mandir is located below the temple of Shri Ram.
 In the same area, there is the place where the Dhooni is burning.
 Also nearby, the Dhooni is where the devotees can see Maharaj's paduka (wooden sandals), the temple of Vithoba and Rukmini, and the temple of Hanuman.
 There is an umbar tree just near the temple of Hanuman, which is said to have existed since the days of Shri Gajanan Maharaj.

-Shivshankar Patil is the head of the trust.
+Shivshankar Patil had been the head of the trust.
 Educational institutions run by the trust are located at Shegaon and are affiliated with Amravati University.
 These colleges are one of the best institutes for engineering education in the Vidarbha region.
 The Anand Sagar project for tourists was developed in 2005 by the trust and spans over 650 acres.
 It is one of the largest amusement places in Maharashtra.
-Shegaon is on the main line Mumbai-Howrah route.
-Most trains going to Howrah stop for around 2–3 minutes at Shegaon.
+Shegaon is on the main staion on the Mumbai-Howrah route.
+Most trains going to Howrah, stop for around 2–3 minutes at Shegaon Railway Station.

 Gajanan Maharaj Temples are spread in various parts of India, such as Indore and Dewas.